 5 Marketing Tips for Your Small Business in 2020

 As a small business owner, you are putting your heart and soul into your business.
-You're been putting countless hours of hard work and thousands of dollars into achieving your dream.
+You’ve been putting countless hours of hard work and thousands of dollars into achieving your dream.
 The very last thing you want to happen is for your business to lose to your competition.
-One of the ways to make sure you don't lose to your competitors is to position yourself better than them.
-But, that can end up being quite expensive.
-You don't want to spend more than you have to, right?
+One of the ways to make sure you don’t lose to your competitors is to position yourself better than them.
+However, that can end up being quite expensive.
+You don’t want to spend more than you have to, right?
 You should get every penny out of your shoestring marketing budget to ensure you come out on top.
-With these 5 budget marketing tips, we have laid out for you, you and your year-end numbers will be thanking us.
+With these 5 budget marketing tips we have laid out for you, you and your year-end numbers will be thanking us.

 Tip 1: Get A Google Business Listing

 Does your business have a listing currently on Google?
 If you do, great!
-But are you fully utilizing it to it's fullest potential?
-If you don't have a listing on Google for your business, you should get that started as soon as you're done reading this.
+But are you fully utilizing it to its fullest potential?
+If you don’t have a listing on Google for your business, you should get that started as soon as you’re done reading this.

 If you properly optimize your Google listing, you should pop up whenever somebody searches for a term that you want them to look up.
-With your listing, you can send more traffic to your website resulting in greater opportunities for marketing.
+With your listing, you can send more traffic to your website, resulting in greater opportunities for marketing.
 If you get your consumers right to your website from Google, what more could you ask for?
-From there, you can run re-marketing campaigns, get their email address or get them to purchase a product.
+From there, you can run re-marketing campaigns, get their email address, or get them to purchase a product.

-Even if you do have a company page on Google, is it fully optimized?
+Even if you have a company page on Google, is it fully optimized?
 You should fill out the listing as detailed as you can possibly get it.
 This includes keeping accurate information on there such as your business hours and location(s).
 You should also include some keywords in there just like you would do normal SEO on your website.
 When you have your listing fully optimized, you are going to be able to see exactly how people got to your listing.
 This is a huge marketing benefit for any company.